 The turf industry has the approach of ‘’prevention is better than cure’’.
 This appears to have been driven by a combination of chemical manufacturers and suppliers.
 There are three issues with this.

 Secondly, if prevention is better than cure surely the starting point for this is the health and nutrition of the plant rather than a blind reliance on turf fungicides?
-In the same way, a balanced diet reduces the likelihood of disease, managing turf health will do likewise.
+In the same way, a balanced diet reduces the likelihood of disease, feeding turf properly will do likewise.
 The turf industry appears to have forgotten this due to chemical companies (in the same way as pharmaceutical companies do) drumming into us that this is the sensible approach to take regardless of any potential side effects.

 Thirdly are the side effects.
 Many turf fungicides have unwanted (non-target) impacts that can lead to other issues developing.
 For example, the effects on beneficial organisms or an unexpected growth regulatory effect.

 In a 2013 article by Harold Winter, he states…’’ Illness does not occur with 100% certainty, but instead with some probability’’… and this holds for turf management.
 In reality, the aim must not be chemical application but instead a combination of cultural practices and getting your plant health and nutrition right!

 This situation is not peculiar to the turf industry.
 The same situation exists in mainstream agriculture where we are now totally reliant on chemical fertilizers and crop protection chemicals to grow food.
 Indirectly this relaince has I believe lead to an increase in the use of biostimulant use in turf.

 Identifying why areas suffer from stress means you are better able to manage them.